Filimon Bodiu

-Filimon Bodiu (death November 16, 1950) was a Moldovan activist in the former Moldavian Soviet Socialist Republic.
+Filimon Bodiu (1910 - November 16, 1950) was a Moldovan activist in the former Moldavian Soviet Socialist Republic.

 Biography

 Filimon Bodiu was born in Mîndrești.
-Between 1945 and 1950, he was the leader of an anti-Soviet group in Bessarabia.
-Bodiu was killed in fighting on November 16, 1950, during a fight with the authorities.
-His child was killed in the fighting, but his wife, Olimpiada Bodiu, was taken as prisoner.
+Between 1945 and 1950, he was the leader of an anti-Soviet group in Bessarabia, killing several representatives of the Soviet authorities.
+On November 16, 1950, after refusing to surrender, Bodiu was killed during a gun fight with the authorities.
+His son was also killed in the shootout, while his wife, Olimpiada Bodiu, was taken as prisoner.